corinthia/corinthia-docformats/README.md

 # Platforms and dependencies

-Corinthia builds and runs on iOS, OS X, and Linux.
-Windows support is in the works.
+Corinthia builds and runs on iOS, OS X, Linux and Windows.

 To build DocFormats, you will need to have the following installed: